• Home

 Snow covered grades present a whole different driving scenario to a truck driver.

-There are a few good tricks which I use that you may also find useful.
+After 48 years of driving a truck for a living, there are a few good tricks which I use that you may also find useful.

-All professional truck drivers should know that speed will just get you into trouble.
-Maintain control when ascending a grade, just enough speed to get up the slope.
+All professional truck drivers should know that excess speed will just get you into trouble.

 When descending, it’s best to creep down, just like you’re walking down the grade.